Non-Linearity-Free prediction of the growth-rate $f\sigma_8$ using Convolutional Neural Networks: Machine learning based cosmological parameter inference

 \section{Machine learning based cosmological parameter inference}

-In this section, we describe the ML approach to extract cosmological parameters from images of the density field or the measured power spectra using the Quijote simulation.
-We first provide a basic structure of the ML architecture which is specifically optimized for image analysis and power spectrum analysis.
-We then show results in comparison with various different methodologies.
-Given the available dataset, we have established a set of \textit{comparison ladder}: i.e. we first compare the result of CNN on dark matter density field images to those on the halo density field images (Sec.~\ref{ssec:cnn_dm_halo}).
+In this section, we describe the ML approach to extract cosmological parameters from the images of the density field or the measured power spectra using the Quijote simulation.
+Furthermore, we employ maximum likelihood analysis to estimate the value of $f \sigma_8$, which we compare with the CNN approach.
+We first provide a basic structure of the ML architecture, specifically optimized for analysing images and power spectrum, and the method of the maximum likelihood analysis.
+We then show the results of the comparison of different methodologies.
+We first compare the result of the CNN on the dark matter density field images to those on the halo density field images (Sec.~\ref{ssec:cnn_dm_halo}).
 This will directly compare the ability to constrain $f\sigma_8$ between dark matter and halo.
-We then compare the result of CNN on dark matter with ML-based dark matter power spectrum result (Sec.~\ref{ssec:dm_cnn_pk}).
-This enables us to isolate the extra information content of the image which is not included in the power spectrum.
-Finally, we compare the ML-based dark matter power spectrum result with the Fisher matrix analysis (Sec.~\ref{ssec:dm_pk_fisher}) or the conventional likelihood inference (Sec.~\ref{sec:likelihood}) to see the advantages of the ML approach in terms of the constraining accuracy on $f\sigma_8$ as well as the possible systematic biases on the measurement.
+We then compare the result of the CNN on the dark matter component with the ML-based dark matter power spectrum result and the maximum likelihood analysis (Sec.~\ref{ssec:dm_cnn_pk}).

-The whole \textit{comparison ladder} between the different methods is summarized in Fig.~\ref{fig:overview}, while the predicted errors on the $f\sigma_8$ quantity as derived by different methods are then given in Table~\ref{tb:error_summary}.
-In what follows, we proceed to discuss in detail how the analysis is performed for each method and how we perform the measurements in each case.
+The predicted errors on the $f\sigma_8$ quantity as derived by different methods are summarized in Table~\ref{tb:error_summary}.
+In what follows, we discuss in detail how the analysis is performed for each method and how we perform the measurements in each case.